-The general recommendation is that you wait at least 4-6 weeks postpartum before doing any type of moderate-intensity workouts.
+The general recommendation is to wait at least 4-6 weeks postpartum before doing any type of moderate-intensity workouts.

-You might be ready sooner.
-Or you might not be.
+You might be ready sooner, or you might need more time.

-The most important thing is to speak with your health care provider first before doing anything.
+The most important thing is to speak with your health care provider first before starting any formal exercise postpartum.

-You might have some medical contraindication that could prevent you from working out right away.
+You may have a medical contraindication that could prevent you from working out right away.

 Why do you have to wait six weeks after giving birth to exercise?

-The reason you have to wait 6 weeks before working out is because your body needs time to heal.
+The reason you have to wait 6 weeks before working out is that your body needs time to heal.
 This is especially true if you had a c-section.

 Just think about it.

-- your uterus needs to contract down from the size of a watermelon to the size of a deck of cards.
+- Your uterus needs to shrink from the size of a watermelon to the size of a deck of cards.

-- you may have had a vaginal laceration at the time of delivery that required stitches.
+- You may have had a vaginal laceration that required stitches at the time of delivery.

-- you may have had a cesarean section, that required multiple layers of tissue to be cut and sutured back together.
+- You may have had a cesarean section that needed multiple layers of tissue to be cut and sutured back together.

 6 weeks is a conservative estimate to allow your body to bounce back from a postpartum state.